A metric for evaluating 3D reconstruction and mapping performance with no ground truthing: Dense Map Posterior (DMP)

-where \(\mathcal{S}(\cdot)\) is a camera projection model for depth sensors and a range-bearing model for LiDARs.
+where \(\mathcal{S}(\cdot)\) is a camera projection model for depth sensors and a range-bearing model for LiDARs. $T_z$ is the estimated sensor observing perspective for $z$.
+One can easily get $T_z$ from the estimated trajectory $\mathbb{T}$.
 For numerical stability, we take log on both sides of \eqref{eq_lr2}.
 We get a log-likelihood ratio (LLR)

 We define